percolate/iamer/README.md

 of changes, and even ask your team mates to do [Pull Requests](https://help.github.com/articles/using-pull-requests) when they want access to something.

+IAMer is idempotent.
+You can run it as many times as you want, the resulting files will always be the same.
+This is useful to make sure your files are up to date with what you have in IAM.

 _To Be Implemented_ Once the text files have been modified, you can load the changes into IAM with one command.